MicrosoftDocs/learn/learn-pr/azure-networking/introduction-azure-ddos-protection/includes/3-how-azure-ddos-protection-works.md

 ### Test your DDoS protection

 Testing and validating are crucial to understand how a system will perform during a DDoS attack.
 An attack simulator for testing how well your protected services will perform during a DDoS attack is available for Azure customers.
-The simulator can be used to:
+You can use the simulator to:

-- Validate your key services are protected during a DDoS attack.
+- Validate that your key services are protected during a DDoS attack.

 - Practice your incident respond for a DDoS attack.

 - Help train your security personnel.

 > [!NOTE]
 > You can find more information on this service by reviewing the reference links in the summary unit.